timoschnepf/timoschnepf.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: Here you can find a selection of projects I have been working on.
-nav: true
+nav: false
 nav_order: 1
 display_categories: [work, fun]
 horizontal: false